Lyndon-Mackay/lyndon-mackay.github.io/src/markdown/rust.md

 ### Ecology
-As part of learning the Rust programming language I attempted this challenge [On reddit](https://www.reddit.com/r/dailyprogrammer/comments/27h53e/662014_challenge_165_hard_simulated_ecology_the/) The task is to make a forest on a 2D array(chessboard like grid) and simulate the forest for 400 years.
+As part of learning the Rust programming language I attempted this challenge [On reddit](https://www.reddit.com/r/dailyprogrammer/comments/27h53e/662014_challenge_165_hard_simulated_ecology_the/) The task is to make a forest on a 2D array (chessboard like grid) and simulate the forest for 400 years.
-The short summary is.
-Each square can contain:
+The short summary is each square can contain:
 * Trees, which will be at one of these life stages, sapling, tree or elder
 * LumberJack which will cut down mature and elder trees